The Best Diffusion Filters available today.

-The Best diffusion filters for Cinematography available to buy today.
+The Best diffusion filters for Cinematography available today.

-What are the Best Diffusion filters for Cinematography or Cinematic footage on the market?
+So what are the Best Diffusion filters for Cinematic footage?

 Well, before I answer that I will throw it back to you and ask you did you know there are several different types of diffusion filters available?

 I don’t just mean different strengths, makes, brands or names of diffusion filters I actually mean different types of diffusion in the filters themselves.

 So before you head off and spend a small fortune on some cracking diffusion filter that has some amazing packaging and looks cool you should ask yourself what look do you want to get with your diffusion filters?

 Have you a particular style or look you like?